 Steel processing is a very resource intensive industry.
 Milltech is committed to efficient operations to minimize costs and our environmental footprint.

-We use state-of-the-art induction line processing technology to produce the majority of our products.
+Milltech Martin Bright use state-of-the-art induction line processing technology to produce the majority of our products.
 The induction line process allows us to precisely control the energy used to heat each individual bar to the exact temperature required.
-Advanced Power Factor Correction technology is integrated with the induction line to ensure that electrical system losses are also minimized.
+Advanced Power Factor Correction technology is integrated with the induction line to ensure that electrical system losses are also minimised.

 Peak Energy Control

-Milltech uses a large gas furnace to heat products that are not suitable for the induction line such as complex fabricated structures that we heat treat for customers.
+Milltech Martin Bright uses a large gas furnace to heat products that are not suitable for the induction line such as complex fabricated structures that we heat treat for customers.

 A project has commenced to improve the furnace efficiency by using waste heat to pre-heat external air before it enters the combustion process.
 A study has shown that the installation of heat exchange equipment on the furnace could result in a 10-15% increase in efficiency reducing our gas demand, greenhouse gas emissions and operational costs.